 TREATING OTHER SYMPTOMS

-There are ways to help bladder problems.
-You can learn exercises to strengthen your pelvic floor muscles.
+To help bladder problems, you can learn exercises to strengthen your pelvic floor muscles.
 You may need to use a thin tube that is inserted into your bladder (urinary catheter).
 You may take medicines.

 Medicines can often help with erection problems.

 You can find support group information from The Neuropathy Association - www.neuropathy.org

 How well you do depends on the cause of nerve damage.

 Some nerve-related problems do not interfere with daily life.
 Others get worse quickly and may lead to long-term, severe symptoms and problems.

 When a medical condition can be found and treated, your outlook may be excellent.
 But sometimes, nerve damage can be permanent, even if the cause is treated.